 Hawaii–Asia/Australia/New Zealand/East Coast Mainland USA | 80,000 | 130,000 |

-If you search Hawaiian Air directly, you'll need to make sure the seats are showing the lowest possible price based on the HawaiianMiles award chart.
+If you search through Hawaiian's website directly, you'll need to ensure the seats have the lowest possible price based on the HawaiianMiles award chart.
 Then, call Virgin Atlantic to confirm and book.

 Fly Business Class on Air New Zealand